Dips can be confusing on keto because the ingredients are not always clear. Find out whether hummus is keto-friendly and what other options you have.

 - 1/4 to 1/2 tsp. salt

-This article will use the nutritional values of a slightly different recipe that has similar nutritional values to the ingredients above (2).
+This article will focus on the nutrition information of a hummus recipe that is slightly different but very similar to the one above (1).

 Carbs in hummus

-100 grams of the example hummus contains the following amounts of carbs (2):
+100 grams of the example hummus contain the following amounts of carbs (1):

 - Total carbs: 14.3 grams